Lohit-pro/Driving-Affordance-using-SegNet/README.md

 # Semantic Segmentation on Indian Driving Dataset

-## Team Members: Anish Madan, Apoorv Khattar
+## Team Members: Abhishek N M, Sahana S D, Kusuma M

 ## About the project
 We perform semantic segmentation using FCN8s and SegNet on the Indian Driving Dataset and compare the performance of the two models based on accuracy and IOU score.